 EPR Recycling Scheme Administrator

 Mr Malpass reported that despite it being widely expected that the Scheme Administrator would be Industry led it will now be a public sector body.
 In the Government response to the consultation the costs were reduced by £1B to £1.7B; the introduction would be delayed by a year; and will not include litter collection.
 Ms Mammah as if it could be clarified if professional products were out of scope.
 Mrs Fenwick reported that her company was extremely disappointed about the change in direction regarding the SA and wanted Industry to lobby against this at the most senior level.
-Mr Malpass was aware that BRC and FDF had been offered a meeting with Defra, but UKCPI would more now have more of supporting role.
+Mr Malpass was aware that INCPEN, BRC and FDF had been offered a meeting with Defra, but UKCPI would more now have more of supporting role.
 Mr James was concerned about this seeming change from environmental protection to Treasury involvement.

 13/22 External Affairs